 Open a new bank account in your future city.

-Especially if you're moving to a different state, there's a good chance that your current bank may not have any branches in your new location.
+Especially if you're moving to a different state, your current bank may not have any branches in your new location.

 Plan in advance and open an account with a more convenient bank if necessary.

 Check out some reviews and make sure you select a bank that suits your needs, then transfer all of your money and investments over and close your existing accounts, ensuring that your finances are ready to go in your new place from day one.

 If your move to a new city isn't part of your current job, you will need to find a new job pretty quickly.